freesewing/freesewing/markdown/org/docs/designs/cornelius/instructions/en.md

 ### Step 5: Waistband

-- Face one of the waistband pieces using your preffered method.
+- Face one of the waistband pieces using your preferred method.
 - Sew the faced waistband piece to the top of the legs right sides together.
 - Press the waistband and seam allowance up and away from leg.
 Trim the seam allowance to reduce bulk.
 - Press the bottom seam allowance to the wrong side of the remaining waistband piece.
 Trim the bottom seam allowance.
 - With right sides together sew the remaining waistband to the faced waistband along the top and sides.
 - Turn the waistband out.
 Press.
-- _Slipstitch_ or _Whipstitch_ the folded edge of the waistband to front, making sure the folded edge is covering the stitcing.
+- _Slipstitch_ or _Whipstitch_ the folded edge of the waistband to front, making sure the folded edge is covering the stitching.
 - Sew the buttonhole.
 The buttons will be sewn later.

 <Note>